Contrast-Security-OSS/docs/content/installation/java/server/AWS.md

 <!--
 title: "Installing on AWS"
 description: "AWS installation process"
-tags: "java agent installation AWS ebs elasticbeanstalk" -->
+tags: "java agent configuration AWS ebs elasticbeanstalk" -->

 Amazon Web Services (AWS) is a secure cloud services platform that provides a reliable, scalable and affordable computing platform solution.
 By using AWS, Contrast users can maximize the security of their applications.